Markets & Food Events

 Nundah Farmers Market

-You northsiders really are spoilt with Nundah's iconic Farmers Market.
-Open every Sunday from 6am to midday, you early risers are a shoe-in—it's the ideal spot to grab a bite to eat and a coffee from one of the stalls serving up freshly made brekky burgers, croissants and crepes.
+Northsiders really are spoilt with Nundah's iconic Farmers Market.
+Open every Sunday from 6am to midday, early risers are a shoe-in—it's the ideal spot to grab a bite to eat and a coffee from one of the stalls serving up freshly made brekky burgers, croissants and crepes.
 While you're there, it would be a crime if you didn't pick up your fill of Brisbane's best fresh fruit and veg too.

-Where: Station St (oppopsite Nundah Train Station), Nundah
+Where: Station Street, Nundah

 Northey Street City Farm Organic Market